Section 1: Access to Library Services

 Length of loan is two weeks (not including delivery and pick-up time).
 There is no charge for delivery and pickup.

 Patron is responsible for lost and damaged materials.
-Overdue fines are only assessed when the delay was the result of the patron and not due to the Library’s lapse time in picking up materials.
+Any overdue fines or fees are only assessed when the delay was the result of the patron, and not due to the Library’s lapse time in picking up materials.

 Approved: September 10, 2012

 Revised: 2/13/18 & 4/13/2021